MurtuzoPM/passport-ocr-app/README.md

 ## 🚀 Overview

-The **Passport OCR Scanner** is a full-stack web application that automatically extracts structured information from scanned passport pages.
+The **Passport OCR Scanner** is an application that automatically extracts structured information from scanned passport pages.
 It combines **computer vision preprocessing** (grayscale, denoising, contrast enhancement) with **EasyOCR** text recognition and a sophisticated **NLP parsing engine** to extract fields such as:

 | Field | Example |
 |-------|---------|